-John realized that Sarah essentially had no furniture or furnishings for the new home.

-Realtor John Scott (1) helped Sarah Harris purchase a home for her family so he began a local campaign by word of mouth and social media to ask for assistance.
+John realized that Sarah essentially had no furniture or furnishings for the new home, so he began a local campaign by word of mouth and social media to ask for assistance.
 Other real estate agents and employees in the Dunwoody office got involved and they got local businesses involved.
-People volunteered to clean. paint, provide furniture and furnishings.
+People volunteered to clean, paint, provide furniture and furnishings.
 Just before the closing, Sarah was evicted from her home and a local hotel offered a free room to her family.
 Again, the seemingly impossible came together.